skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 The solution?
 Even a child of 4 years would find it without problem: sharing.

-In the digital age when the copying and distribution of a digital document costs virtually nothing and aberrations are already in place (<a href="https://en.wikipedia.org/wiki/Private_copying_levy" target="_blank" rel="noopener">private copying levy</a> , excesses of rights holders on content sharing platforms, <a href="https://www.youtube.com/watch?v=WnxqoP-c0ZE" target="_blank" rel="noopener">drifting of scientific journals</a>, copyright trolls ...), the desire to strengthen intellectual property laws whose negative externalities are never even mentioned, is greedy AND criminal.
+In the digital age when the copying and distribution of a digital document costs virtually nothing and aberrations are already in place (<a href="https://en.wikipedia.org/wiki/Private_copying_levy" target="_blank" rel="noopener">private copying levy</a> , excesses of rights holders on content sharing platforms, <a href="https://www.youtube.com/watch?v=WnxqoP-c0ZE" target="_blank" rel="noopener">drifting of scientific journals</a>, copyright trolls...), the desire to strengthen intellectual property laws whose negative externalities are never even mentioned, is greedy AND criminal.
 Yes, patents on drugs or seeds kill.

 **All this bureaucracy is of course not welcome as humanity faces major crises.**